ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 ![pic](rev1.PNG)

-Lets load our reverse_shell.php Payload into our WebDev establish our reverse shell
+Lets load our reverse_shell.php Payload into our WebDev to establish our (PHP)Reverse Shell

 ![pic](10.PNG)

-Before we can deploy our payload to establish our reverse shell we neeD to run the Net Cat command to establish communication on port 4444
+Before we can deploy our payload to establish our reverse shell we need to run the Net Cat command to establish communication on port 4444

 * nc -lvnp 4444